EuKennedy/EuKennedy/README.md

 ## About

-Software Engineer focused on building scalable systems.
+Software Engineer student focused on building scalable systems.

 I design and develop software using solid engineering principles, clean architecture, and design patterns, always aiming for maintainable and reliable solutions.